dirkarnez/cuda-playground/README.md

 cuda-boilerplate
 ================
 ### Notes
-- CUDA Toolkit should be installed because CMake expects CUDA installation files are in somewhere
+- CUDA Toolkit should be installed because CMake expects these installation files are in somewhere
 - Visual Studio only.
-No MingW should be used at the moment
+No MinGW should be used at the moment

 ### TODOs
 - [ ] Debugger settings (gdb may not work)